ratson/autohttps/packages/autohttps-express/README.md

 This module is an elaborate ruse (to provide an oversimplified example and to nab some SEO).

-The API is actually located at [node-greenlock options](https://git.daplie.com/Daplie/node-greenlock) (because all options are simply passed through to `node-greenlock` proper without modification).
+The API is actually located at [autohttps options](https://github.com/ratson/autohttps/tree/master/packages/autohttps) (because all options are simply passed through to `autohttps` proper without modification).

-The only "API" consists of two options, the rest is just a wrapper around `node-greenlock` to take LOC from 15 to 5:
+The only "API" consists of two options, the rest is just a wrapper around `autohttps` to take LOC from 15 to 5:

 * `opts.app` An express app in the format `function (req, res) { ... }` (no `next`).
 * `lex.listen(plainPort, tlsPort)` Accepts port numbers (or arrays of port numbers) to listen on.

-Brief overview of some simple options for `node-greenlock`:
+Brief overview of some simple options for `autohttps`:

 * `opts.server` set to https://acme-v01.api.letsencrypt.org/directory in production
 * `opts.email` The default email to use to accept agreements.